chentianran/chentianran.github.io/teaching/math-1120/syllabus.markdown

 ### Policy for calculators and smart devices

 Scientific calculators or equivalent software programs can be helpful in doing homework problems.
-Essentially you only need a basic calculator that is capable of performing arithmetic and exponent calculation.
-A graphing calculator such as the TI-84 (TI-83) is acceptable.
-However, calculators with CAS capability such as TI-89 or higher or similar (Typically with a QUERTY keyboard) are __prohibited__ in all exams and quizzes.
-Please bring the calculator to all class meetings and exams.
-You may use the calculator for each test, but you will be required to show all work on tests.
-If no work is shown, you will receive zero credit.
-You are here to learn mathematics and a calculator should be used as a learning tool.
+According to AUM Mathematics Department Calculator Policy, students are required to have a graphing calculator (TI-84 is recommended).
+The use of such calculators may be required for certain homework problems or in-class activities.
+However, all the quizzes and exams are designed so that no calculator will be needed.
+Therefore calculators or any smart devices with internet capabilities are not allowed on any of the quizzes and exams.

 ### Reading assignments